Fines for littering

 There are various portable ashtrays available or you could make your own by placing some soil or sand in a small tin.

-We have been carrying out campaigns on litter for a number of years which has included posters, information leaflets, adverts, radio, press articles and work in schools.
+However, we have been carrying out awareness campaigns on litter which have included posters, information leaflets, adverts, radio, press articles and work in schools to make sure that everyone is aware of why this is an important issue.

-Wrong, whether you volunteer to pick up your litter or not, you have committed an offence and will be issued with a Fixed Penalty Notice.
+Whether you volunteer to pick up your litter afterwards or not, you have committed an offence and will be issued with a Fixed Penalty Notice.

-Please contact us to explain your circumstances.
+Please contact us through calling 01267 234567 to discuss your circumstances.
 This will be reviewed and you may be granted a time extension to pay.
 However, a Fixed Penalty Notice cannot be paid in instalments.

-Failing to give your name and address is an offence under Section 6 of the Clean Neighbourhoods and Environment Act 2005.
-If you do not co-operate with our officers then they can call the police.
+Failing to provide a name and address is an offence under Section 6 of the Clean Neighbourhoods and Environment Act 2005.
+If an offender does not co-operate with our officers then they can call the police.

 More from Recycling, Bins and Litter